 Battery life for the E15 is up to 12 hours during typical use.
 We found that this was substantially decreased while gaming.

-Speaking of gaming, even though the E15 boasts a $575 price tag, it still has a dedicated GTX 940MX.
-We benchmarked the 940MX in a variety of games in our review.
+Speaking of gaming, even though the E15 boasts a $599 price tag, it still has a dedicated MX150 graphics card.
+This is a direct replacement of the 940MX.
+While we haven’t benchmarked the MX150 directly we have benchmarked the 940MX in a variety of games in our review.
 In a popular game like Overwatch, it gets an average of around 59 FPS in medium settings.
-So, it’s definitely capable of doing some regular gaming.
+So, as an upgrade to the 940MX, we

 Solid State Drive

 For weight, the E15 comes in at around 5 pounds.
-So, you can throw it in your bag, use the 12-hour battery, and have pretty much everything you’d need.
+So, you can throw it in your bag, use the up to 15-hour battery (much less while playing video games), and have pretty much everything you’d need.

-Overall if you’ve got around $500 to spend, we highly recommend this 15-inch laptop for college students.
+Overall if you’ve got around $500 to $600 to spend, we highly recommend this 15-inch laptop.
 It has great specs, good quality, is very affordable, and lightweight for carrying around.

 If you’re looking for a good PC laptop under $400 there’s an Acer Aspire E15 version, model E5-575-33BM.
 It comes with a Kaby Lake i3-7100U, 4GB of DDR4, and a 1TB 5400RPM hard drive.
 It does not include the graphics card that the above model has.

 If you go with this option, there is an M.2 SSD slot.
 I highly recommend you spend another $80 here and use it if you’re tech savvy at all.
 If not, you might want to look elsewhere as without a SSD this laptop feels kind of slow.

 Playing on this computer should allow you to play basic e-Sports like WoW, CS:GO, and Moba games on low settings.